digroad/backend-coding-test/README.md

 ## Prerequisite

-- Use `Go` as the programming language.
+- Use [Go](https://golang.org/).
 Feel free to use any libraries you need.
 - Write unit tests you may find helpful or important to have.
 - Please spend at least 90 minutes on this test.
 Feel free to take more time if you wish.